Mpalmese/ProjectRepo/README.md

 2. Which genres of film resulted in the greatest box office success?

-3. Which Actors influenced the greatest box office results?

-4. Which Directors influenced the greatest box office results?

-5. Does MPAA rating effect the box office?
+3. Does MPAA rating effect the box office?

-6. Does runtime effect box office results?
+4. Does runtime effect box office results?

 Data sets to be used
 API – OMDB ( http://www.omdbapi.com )